fenago/data-analysis-scala/README.md

 **Perform data collection, processing, manipulation, and visualization with Scala**

-## What is this book about?
+## What is this course about?
 Efficient business decisions with an accurate sense of business data helps in delivering better performance across products and services.
-This book helps you to leverage the popular Scala libraries and tools for performing core data analysis tasks with ease.
+This course helps you to leverage the popular Scala libraries and tools for performing core data analysis tasks with ease.

-This book covers the following exciting features:
+This course covers the following exciting features:
 * Techniques to determine the validity and confidence level of data
 * Apply quartiles and n-tiles to datasets to see how data is distributed into many buckets
 * Create data pipelines that combine multiple data lifecycle steps